sfl0r3nz05/DistributedBchFWArchIoT/Design/DeviceEmulator/README.md

 ## Version Query

-This methods checks the last available version in the network and evaluates if an update is required.
+This method (checkLastVersion()) checks the last available version in the network and evaluates if an update is required.
 ![Version Query](VersionQuery.drawio.png?raw=true "Version Query")

 1- DeviceID is created from AuthorKey and ClassID.